Skip to searchSkip to main content

 If you are not sure about how much laundry detergent you should use or the maximum drum load, you can weigh your laundry when it is dry.
 This way you know when the washing machine is full and also how much detergent you will need depending on how dirty your laundry is.
 However, on a gentle wash programme, don’t fully load the drum as you should usually only half or quarter fill it so that you can guarantee optimal washing results.

-A temperature of 30 to 40 degrees is sufficient for sustainable washing.
+A temperature of 30 to 40 degrees is generally sufficient for cleaning moderately soiled laundry and for saving energy while washing.
 Lots of laundry detergents nowadays can already work effectively at low temperatures and remove dirt completely.
 This will save about 35 - 40 percent of energy used.
 Only bed linen and towels should be washed at 60 degrees.
 In addition, washing at lower temperatures can leave germs in the washing machine, which you should remove once or twice a month by washing at 60 degrees.

-In order to be more environmentally friendly make sure to choose the right washing machine programme.
+In order to save power, make sure to choose the right washing machine programme.
 In the past, a pre-wash was often used to remove stubborn stains on clothes.
 Nowadays, you can skip the pre-wash because the detergents are more effective.
 By skipping this wash cycle you will save on water and electricity.

 You should avoid short wash programmes if you would like to save electricity.
 The washing machine needs to reach a certain temperature much faster on a shorter wash programme, which increases energy consumption in comparison to longer wash programmes in eco mode.